Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

     -  ..

-       -   >1: playback at speed / 1000 of the normal speed
+       -   >1: playback at speed / 1000 of the woke normal speed

     -  ..

-       -   <-1: reverse playback at ( -speed / 1000 ) of the normal speed.
+       -   <-1: reverse playback at ( -speed / 1000 ) of the woke normal speed.

     -  ..